 About Orlando Reade

 Orlando Reade is Assistant Professor (Teaching and Research) in English (Writing & Literature) at Northeastern University London.
 His teaching specialisms include Academic Writing, Creative Writing, and English Literature.
-He studied English at St. John’s College, Cambridge, and received his PhD from Princeton University.
+He has a BA in English Literature from St. John’s College, Cambridge, and a PhD from Princeton University.
 He also writes creative non-fiction and art criticism.

 Qualifications: